materialsvirtuallab/nano266/labs/README.md

    pseudopotentials.

 Before you start any of the labs, make sure that you have the software installed and in your path.
-You have four options:
+You have three options:

 ## Option 1: Use XSEDE